Obstruction characterization of co-TT graphs: Introduction

+The key observation is that the adjacency matrix of an interval digraph can be transformed into the biadjacency matrix of an interval bigraph, and conversely, the biadjacency matrix of an interval bigraph can be converted into the adjacency matrix of an interval digraph.
+This transformation may require the addition of rows or columns of '0s' to ensure that the resulting matrix is square.
+Next we switch over to interval graphs.
 Let $G= (V, E)$ be an interval graph and $\{I_v : v \in V\}$ be its interval representation.
 Assume $l(v)$ and $r(v)$ respectively denote the left end point and right end point of $I_v$.
 It can be observed that two intervals $I_u$ and $I_v$ intersect if and only if left end point of each interval is less than or equal to the right end point of the other.
 Thus $I_u \cap I_v \neq \emptyset$ if and only if $l(u) \leq r(v)$ and $l(v) \leq r(u)$.
 Here $l(v)$ and $r(v)$ respectively denote the left end point and right end point of $I_v$.
-Again for $I_v$ to be an interval it is needed that $l(v) \leq r(v)$.\\ Base on this observation, Hell et al. \cite{19} gave a generalization of the interval model by dropping the constrain $l(v)\leq r(v)$.
-They introduced the concept of positive and negative intervals as follows. $I_v$ is a \textit{positive interval} if $l(v)\leq r(v)$ and it is denoted by $I_v^+$.
-Again $I_v$ is a \textit{negative interval} if $l(v)>r(v)$ and it is denoted by $I_v^-$.
+Again for $I_v$ to be an interval it is needed that $l(v) \leq r(v)$.\\ Based on this observation, Hell et al. \cite{19} proposed a generalization of the interval model by relaxing the constraint $l(v) \leq r(v)$.
+They introduced the concepts of positive and negative intervals as follows: An interval $I_v$ is classified as a \textit{positive interval} if $l(v) \leq r(v)$, and it is denoted by $I^+_v$.
+Conversely, $I_v$ is considered a \textit{negative interval} if $l(v) > r(v)$, and it is denoted by $I^-_v$.
 The motivation of the concept of negative interval comes from the definition of complement of Threshold tolerance graph \cite{24}.
 A graph $G$ is a \textit{Threshold tolerance graph} if corresponding to each vertex $v$ we can assign a positive weight $w_v$ and a positive tolerance $t_v$ so that $uv$ is an edge if and only if $w_u + w_v$ $>$ $min\{t_u, t_v\}$.
 Threshold tolerance graphs are threshold graphs when we assume all the tolerances to be equal.
-In other words threshold tolerance graphs are the generalization of threshold graphs. \\ The complements of threshold tolerance graphs are called \textit{co-TT graphs}.
+In other words threshold tolerance graphs are the generalization of threshold graphs.
+The complements of threshold tolerance graphs are called \textit{co-TT graphs}.
 This class of graphs not only contains all threshold graphs ( since complement of a threshold graph is a threshold graph) but also related to other well-studied classes of graphs (like interval graphs).
 The following characterization of co-TT graphs is due to Monma, Reed and Trotter\cite{24}.\\ \begin{theo} A graph G is a co-TT graph if and only if we can assign positive numbers $a_v$ and $b_v$ for each $v \in V$ such that,